-Among the many provisions in the Tax Cuts and Jobs Act (HR 1, “TCJA”) enacted by Congress is one that effectively eliminates the individual health insurance mandate under the Affordable Care Act (popularly called Obamacare).
-Subject to certain exemptions, the individual mandate requires all Americans to obtain minimally adequate health insurance for themselves and their dependents.
-Those that fail to do so are required to pay a tax penalty to the IRS.
-The TCJA eliminates this penalty, so individuals who fail to obtain health insurance will have to pay nothing.
-This will make obtaining health insurance a purely voluntary decision for individuals, as it was before Obamacare was enacted.
+Among the many provisions in the Tax Cuts and Jobs Act (TCJA), the massive tax reform law enacted by Congress in 2017, is one that effectively eliminated the individual health insurance mandate under the Affordable Care Act (ACA; popularly called Obamacare).
+Subject to certain exemptions, the individual mandate required all Americans to obtain minimally adequate health insurance for themselves and their dependents.
+Those that failed to do so were required to pay a tax penalty to the IRS.
+The TCJA eliminated this penalty.
+As a result, individuals in most states who fail to obtain health insurance will have to pay nothing.
+This makes obtaining health insurance a purely voluntary decision for most individuals, as it was before the ACA was enacted.